SSDD-2025/practica-sistemas-distribuidos-2025-grupo-14/README.md

 ### 🤝 PARTICIPATION

+### **Alberto Mayoral Gómez**

+I have been responsible for adapting the files related to the Product entity when developing the REST API.
+This included creating the corresponding DTOs, adapting the ProductService, and modifying the involved Controllers.
+I also created the endpoints for these requests in the RestController files.
+Additionally, I took care of part of the security for the REST API and ensured the correct use of response codes.
+Lastly, I generated a Postman file to verify the correct implementation of the endpoints and the corresponding documentation (apidoc)

 Additionally, I have collaborated on the security aspect regarding access to certain pages, providing error and authentication pages.
 Finally, I have also contributed to correcting and improving the website in general

 | Nº    | Commits      | Files      |